 Emergency Dental Extraction

-Dental extraction, also known as tooth extraction, can be necessary for various different situations.
-At URBN Dental in Midtown and Uptown Houston, our expert dentists near Galleria only use dental extraction procedure as a last resort if it’s absolutely necessary for your oral health.
-Following the extraction, we also offer a number of post-procedural aftercare tips and we also offer procedures with which you can replace the extracted tooth.
+Dental extraction, also known as tooth extraction Houston, can be necessary for various different situations.
+An emergency dental extraction may be necessary due to severe tooth decay, infections, or crowding.
+One or two teeth may need emergency dental extraction to make way for the other teeth as they move into position for those who obtain braces.
+At URBN Dental in Midtown and Uptown Houston, our expert dentists near Galleria only use dental extraction procedures as a last resort if necessary for oral health.
+Following the emergency dental extraction, we also offer several post-procedural aftercare tips and procedures with which you can replace the extracted tooth.

 What is Dental Extraction?

 Dental extraction, also known as tooth extraction, is simply the procedure by which your tooth is removed from its socket in the bone.
 This procedure is usually done if your tooth is damaged or broken beyond repair.
-In most cases, this procedure will only be attempted after your dentist has already tried fixing your teeth with fillings, crowns, or root canal.
-However, in some cases, dental extraction is absolutely necessary to prevent the spread of diseases.
+In most cases, this procedure will only be attempted after your dentist has already tried fixing your teeth with fillings, crowns, or root canals.
+Dental specialists must remove the infected teeth to maintain oral health for patients receiving chemotherapy or preparing to get an organ transplant.
+However, in some cases, 24-hour emergency dental extraction is necessary to prevent the spread of diseases.

-In addition to stopping the spread of infections and disease, dental extraction can also be useful in the following situations:
+In addition to stopping the spread of infections and diseases, 24-Hour emergency dental extraction near me can also be useful in the following situations:

 - If you have an extra tooth that prevents other teeth from coming out properly.

-- If your baby teeth refuse to fall out, making it difficult for permanent teeth to erupt naturally.
+- If your baby teeth refuse to fall out, make it difficult for permanent teeth to erupt naturally.

-- Tooth extraction may be necessary if you’re getting braces and need more room in your mouth.
+- A 24-hour emergency dental extraction may be necessary if you’re getting braces and need more room in your mouth.

-- Sometimes, people receiving some form of radiation require tooth extraction so there’s no tooth in the radiation path.
+- Sometimes, people receiving some form of radiation require Dental extraction, so there’s no tooth in the radiation path.

-- Infected teeth that are past the point of saving need to be extracted immediately because they can also infect other teeth and gums.
+- Infected teeth past the point of saving the need to be extracted immediately because they can also infect other teeth and gums.

 - During organ transplants, certain drugs are taken that lower the immune system, increasing your chances of infections.
-In this case, tooth extraction may be necessary to remove the very source of a possible infection.
+In this case, 24-hour emergency dental extraction near me may be necessary to remove the source of a possible infection.

-- Some people have a crowded mouth because of which all of the teeth are crooked and misaligned.
-During cosmetic treatments to straighten and align the teeth, it may be necessary to extract some superfluous teeth.
+- Some people have a crowded mouth, because of which all of the teeth are crooked and misaligned.
+To straighten and align the teeth during cosmetic treatments, it may be necessary to extract some superfluous teeth.

 How Soon Should I Seek Help in Case of a Dental Emergency?

 Unless you are a dental professional yourself, you cannot tell whether a certain delay can result in unacceptable damage or not.
 Therefore, act without delay.
 Even a small delay can result in serious, irreversible loss.
+Your dental disease and infection could get worse if you don’t act promptly.
 Broken teeth cannot be grown again.
 Rush to your dentist for a physical examination, or if that is not possible in a short time, contact one on the telephone to seek advice.
 After listening to your description, your dentist may advise you to act immediately or give you an appointment.

-Preparation for dental extraction usually starts with a simple x-ray so that your dentist can plan one of the best ways to remove your teeth without side effects.
-During this procedure, it’s important to disclose your entire medical history and familial history of diseases, including a list of all the medications you are currently taking.
-You don’t know which details may be of interest to your doctor so it’s best to disclose everything.
+Preparation for emergency dental extraction usually starts with a simple x-ray, so your walk-in dentist can plan one of the best ways to remove your teeth without side effects.
+During this procedure, you must disclose your medical history and familial history of diseases, including a list of all the medications you are currently taking.
+You don’t know which details may interest your doctor, so it’s best to disclose everything.

 During a wisdom tooth extraction, the x-ray will reveal the following details: